Revisiting Spurs’ first starting XI under Daniel Levy: Booth, Thelwell…

 That team, which lost 2-1 to Derby on March 3, 2001, was significantly less glamorous than today’s line-up.
 It wasn’t very effective either.
-Going into the match in 13th place — one place higher than they sit today — they could only score a consolation through a Taribo West own goal.
+Going into the match in 13th place, they could only score a consolation through a Taribo West own goal.

 Manager George Graham called the performance “lacklustre”.
 BBC Sport, with less skin in the game, called it “woeful”.
 Needless to say, this team did not reach a Champions League final.

 Sullivan had just turned 31 when Levy arrived, but he went on to play for various clubs until he was 43.
 Nowadays he serves as Hull’s Head of Academy Goalkeeping.

 He played almost his whole career in the Premier League, blemishing his record with a solitary Championship appearance for QPR.

-Irishman Gary Doherty spent four years at Tottenham, occasionally playing as a (not great) striker, and he was enjoying his breakout season when Levy ousted Sugar.
+Irishman Doherty spent four years at Tottenham, occasionally playing as a (not great) striker, and he was enjoying his breakout season when Levy ousted Sugar.

 The Ginger Pele scored three times in 2000–01 but nearly embarrassed himself in this match by dicking around on the touchline.
 Malcolm Christie’s nudge on Sullivan saw the comical goal ruled out.

 After 11 minutes of this game, however, he allowed Branko Strupar to get away and poke home from a corner, which set the tone for Spurs’ awful performance.